How to get annulled: An easy guide to annulment applications

 - A divorce legally ends a valid marriage.
 That means that the marriage comes to an end after two people separate.

-An annulment of marriage differs from a divorce.
-An annulment is a legal declaration that a marriage between two people is null and void from the start – as if the marriage had not taken place.
+- In contrast, an annulment treats a marriage as if it didn’t happen.
+It’s a legal declaration that a marriage between two people is null and void from the start.
 This is referred to as a decree of nullity.

 Grounds for an annulment of marriage in Australia

 An application for an annulment of marriage is based on the grounds that the marriage is void.
 A marriage is void where:

 This is when either of the parties is lawfully married to another person at the time of the marriage.
 A valid marriage can only exist between two people.